Now is the Time to Look Beyond Paycheck Protection Program Loans

 Local small business development centers (SBDCs), funded in part by the SBA, can help you navigate both SBA loan programs and state and local relief programs.
 Also look for Women’s Business Development Centers.

-3. Get in line for a Payroll Protection Program loan if you haven’t yet.
+3. Get in line for a Paycheck Protection Program loan if you haven’t yet.

 Businesses without a credit relationship with a traditional lender have limited options.
 Some with bank relationships have been shut off anyway.